RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 <img align="right" width="200" src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/standard-safety-connectors.jpg">

 The safety chain, which typically includes an e-stop button, connects all controller boxes in a configured system.
 We have standardized on 4-pin and 5-pin safety connectors on all controller boxes, as shown on the right image.
 If your controller box does not already have these connectors, as of June 2018, we have developed retrofit kits to convert earlier controller boxes to this standard.
-Designs, documentation and images of the retrofit kits can be found in this [GitHub project](https://github.com/jhu-dvrk/dvrk-estop-retrofit) and assembled retrofit kits (i.e., a small PCBs with connectors) are being made available to the community at no cost.
+Designs, documentation and images of the retrofit kits can be found in this [GitHub project](https://github.com/jhu-dvrk/dvrk-estop-retrofit) and assembled retrofit kits (i.e., small PCBs with connectors) are being made available to the community at no cost.

-# 2. General Info
+# 2. Overview of Safety Chain

 Each controller box contains one or two connectors to support a "safety chain".
 The basic concept is that the safety chain must be unbroken
 (i.e., electrically closed) for the motor power supplies in all of the connected controller boxes to be enabled.
 If any device on the safety chain breaks electrical continuity, then all motor power supplies in all connected controller boxes are disabled.
 Devices in the safety chain include manually operated switches, such as the e-stop button, and computer-controlled relays, which enable the system to disable motor power.

-The safety chain is connected via one or two connectors on the back of the controller box (depending on the controller box version).
-After some iterations, the final design consists of two connectors: a 4-pin connector and a 5-pin connector.
-The purpose of this page is to explain how to correctly connect the safety chain, based on this final design.

-# 3. Overview of Safety Chain

-Each controller box contains 3 relays, as shown in Figure 1:
+This is illustrated in Figure 1, which shows the safety wiring in a controller box.
+In particular, each controller box contains 3 relays:
 * 1 Safety Relay on each of the two QLA boards
 * 1 relay to control the motor power supply (AC Input Relay)